Revolution on Granite: History

 The protesters wanted to prevent the signing of the New Union Treaty, a new multi-party parliamentary election held before or in the spring of 1991, military service for Ukrainian (in the Soviet Armed Forces) to be fulfilled only in the Ukrainian Soviet Socialist Republic, the property of the Communist Party of Ukraine and Komsomol nationalised and the resignation of the Chairman of the Council of Ministers of the Ukrainian SSR, Vitaliy Masol.
 The demand to not sign the proposed New Union Treaty, which would transform the Soviet Union into the Union of Soviet Sovereign Republics, was part of the then resurgence of Ukrainian nationalism which eventually led to Ukraine's 1991 declaration of independence.

 On the first day of the protest, only a few dozen students from Kyiv, Lviv, Dneprodzerzhinsk (now Kamianske), Ivano-Frankivsk, and several other cities gathered at the square.
 In a few days, there were several hundreds of them, along with around tens of thousands of Ukrainians who supported them.
 The students set up shelter-half tents on the square.
 The protest acquired its name from the setup of the tents on the granite of the square.
 Of all protesters, about 200 were on hunger strike (all of them survived their action).
 Eventually another camp was set up in front of the Supreme Soviet of the Ukrainian SSR.
-During the protest and because deputies had sided with the students, student Oles Doniy from the Oles Honchar Dnipro National University stated the students' demands in a speech to the Verkhovna Rada (Ukraine's parliament).
+During the protest and because deputies had sided with the students, student Oles Doniy from the T. H. Shevchenko Kyiv State University (now Taras Shevchenko National University of Kyiv) stated the students' demands in a speech to the Verkhovna Rada (Ukraine's parliament).